margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for sustainable businesses
 * Grateful for ways people use artistic ways to recycle trash
 * Grateful for compassion expressed in Big House Church members
+* Grateful for the people I saw in the grocery store and the positive experiences in their lives
+* Grateful for the union that people express

 <br>